nattadasu/ryuuRyuusei/SECURITY.md

 ### 2. Email

-If you are not comfortable using GitHub or prefer to communicate privately, you can contact me directly via email at hello@nattadasu.my.id or nattadasu@proton.com.
+If you are not comfortable using GitHub or prefer to communicate privately, you can contact me directly via email at hello@nattadasu.my.id or nattadasu@proton.me.
 When reporting a vulnerability via email, please use the subject line "Ryuuzaki Ryuusei Vulnerability Report" to help us prioritize and address the issue promptly.
 Include a clear and concise description of the vulnerability, along with any